khonsulabs/bonsaidb-www/content/blog/2022-01-18-commerce-benchmark.md

 - Amount of concurrent workers
 - Read-heavy vs Write-heavy workloads

-I came up with the idea to make a benchmark inspired by the types of operations a database for a commerce website.
-The basic idea is to generate an initial data set, a list of plans for agents to execute, and test the dataset and plans using different amounts of concurrency.
-The operations currently supported are:
+I decided to create a benchmark suite inspired by the needs of an ecommerce website.
+The basic idea is to generate an initial data set, a list of plans for workers to execute, and test the dataset and plans using different quantities of workers.
+The operations being benchmarked are:

 - Lookup product by id
 - Find product by name (exact match)